bougui505/history-rec/README.md

         - After a given date:
             - "date>>'2020-11-04T22:53'"
-    -y, --yank=INT display and copy to clipboard the command entry with the given ID. (requires xclip)
+    -y, --yank=INT display and copy to clipboard the command entry with the given ID. (requires xclip) -t, --tag=INT tag the given entry given by ID using this symbol: ⬤ -u, --untag=INT untag the given entry given by ID -p, --pin display only tagged entries
 ```